- DatesJanuary 2015 – December 2020 (six years)

 - PartnersAirport Excellence, AiQ Consulting, AirPortr, LEITRON, planeground, Reitsema & Partners, Perkins+Will

-Our research program is forging the Airport of tomorrow.
-In an unprecedented design-led study at our laboratories at Cranfield Airport we will reveal how airports need to address their future.
+Our research programme is forging the airport of tomorrow.
+In an unprecedented design-led study at our laboratories at Cranfield Airport, we will reveal how airports need to address their future.

 Areas of focus

 - Simplify the passenger process within the terminal and outside, and investigate better locations for each process.

 - Detach bags from passengers – integrate baggage transport into other logistic chains and establish a new passenger end-to-end experience from departure to destination.

 - Enhance the passenger experience and re-think the journey of the passenger through sensory experiences.